stundenblume/platypus_doc/docs/source/jetson/image.rst

 Restoring the system image to Jetson
 --------------------------------------

 In order to restore the image from the localhost to the Jetson, first you navigate to the proper directory on the localhost to begin the process.
 Open a Terminal and go to the JetPack install directory (e.g., ``/home/roger/JetPack/``).
-From this folder, navigate to the ``bootloader`` folder with:
+From this folder, navigate to the ``Linux_for_Tegra_tk1`` folder with:

 .. code-block:: bash